ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 ## Phases

-Phases are groups of interceptors that can be ordered topologically defining relations between them.
+Phases are groups of interceptors that can be ordered topologically, defining relationships between them.

 You can define your own pipeline phases like this: